furas/python-examples/tkinter/transparent/README.md

 # Transparent

-Tkinter can make transparent windows with all widgets.
+`Tkinter` can make transparent window with all widgets.

 ![#1](images/transparent.png?raw=true)